-- the store, a CUSTOMER is assigned a credit status code that indicates whether the store accepts checks or credit cards for payment, or accepts only cash. - The store's EMPLOYEEs are involved with many MOVIE RENTAL RECORDs, as specified by an involvement type.
+- The store's EMPLOYEEs are involved with many MOVIE RENTAL RECORDs, as specified by an involvement type.
 There must be at least one EMPLOYEE involved with each record.
 Because the same EMPLOYEE might be involved with the same rental record several times on the same day, involvements are distinguished with a timestamp. - An overdue charge is sometimes collected on a rental of a MOVIE COPY.
 OVERDUE NOTICEs remind a CUSTOMER to return a movie.
 An EMPLOYEE is sometimes listed on an OVERDUE NOTICE. - The store keeps salary and address information about each EMPLOYEE.
-The store may have to look up CUSTOMERS, EMPLOYEES, and MOVIES by name, rather than by number.
+The store may have to look up CUSTOMERs, EMPLOYEEs, and MOVIEs by name, rather than by number.